 Information Security

 An auxiliary organization is responsible for protecting the confidentiality, integrity and availability of information assets.
 Unauthorized modification, deletion, or disclosure of information assets can compromise the mission of the auxiliary organization, the CSU, violate individual privacy rights, and possibly constitute a criminal act.
-An auxiliary organization that uses campus information assets must operate those assets in conformity with the CSU information security policy.
+An auxiliary organization that uses university information assets must operate those assets in conformity with the CSU information security policy.
 See CSU Information Security Policy and Standards.

 Sound Business Practice Guidelines

-5 CCR § 42401(d) requires that an auxiliary organization provide fiscal procedures and management systems that allow effective coordination of auxiliary organization activities with the campus in accordance with sound business practices.
+5 CCR § 42401(d) requires that an auxiliary organization provide fiscal procedures and management systems that allow effective coordination of auxiliary organization activities with the university in accordance with sound business practices.

 Expenditure of Auxiliary Organization Funds General Use and Limitations